DatingNav

 Giving up after 2 weeks.
 Every app's algorithm needs 4–6 weeks to learn your preferences.
 Your profile improves through iteration.

-• Verified all pricing and subscription features as of March 2026
+• All pricing and subscription features verified as of March 2026

 Final Rankings for Men